LIJIAWEI040301/Blind-Docking-for-Target-Fishing-based-on-Autodock/README.md

 # Blind-Docking-for-Target-Fishing-based-on-Autodock
 An autodock-based blind docking Target Fishing script.
 Used when protein loci are not known.
 Can be run on multiple cores.
-# AutoDock-based Blind Docking Target Fishing Script

 ## 1. Introduction
 This is an AutoDock-based blind docking target fishing script used for docking when the protein binding sites are unknown.
 It can be run on multiple cores.

 ## 2. Principle
-The implementation principle of this script is to segment the receptor into multiple parts, perform docking separately, and output the score for each position.
+The implementation principle of this script is to automatically segment the receptor into multiple parts, perform docking separately, and output the score for each pose of each part.

 ## 3. Features
 - Automatically processes multiple protein files, generates grid files, and performs docking on different regions of each protein.